 -- Our Youth savings account offers young children an opportunity to learn about financial basics in a fun environment.
 A minimum deposit of $5 is required to open this account.
 With quarterly newsletters and a terrific Kirby Kangaroo website

--- your child can learn the value of saving.
+that includes stories, coloring pages, games and jokes -- your child can learn the value of saving.

 Here are some ways to teach your child financial responsibility: